hiteshmariyala/getting_and_cleaning_data_course_project/README.md

-This repo contains 3 files
+This repo contains following files

 run_analysis.R - The script function which converts given data set to tidy data set.